Panic Disorder and Panic Attacks: Causes, Origins, Mechanisms, Treatment

 Moreover, panic attacks can occur in individuals with post-traumatic stress disorder, for whom exposure to cues of a traumatic incident can cause attacks and can be especially difficult to differentiate as such unless a careful history of earlier traumatic experiences is detailed.

-Furthermore, the co-occurrence of some physical conditions, such as cardiovascular (e.g. tachycardia), respiratory (e.g. asthma and chronic obstructive pulmonary disease) and ontological (e.g. Meniere’s disease) increases with panic disorder, but these conditions rarely are a direct cause of panic attacks.
+Furthermore, the co-occurrence of some physical conditions, such as cardiovascular (e.g. tachycardia), respiratory (e.g. asthma and chronic obstructive pulmonary disease) and otological (e.g. Meniere’s disease) increases with panic disorder.
+However, these conditions are rarely a direct cause of panic attacks.
 In addition, panic attacks can also be a sign of common conditions such as caffeine and stimulant use or abuse (e.g., cocaine, methamphetamines) and hyperthyroidism.

 Origins of Panic Attacks